 Fruits and vegetables help combat electrolyte imbalance, which in turn aids hydration.

-The University of Montana compared the effects of a plain water solution vs. a water and electrolyte solution on hydration status, body temperature and changes in drinking water during wildfire suppression.
+The University of Montana compared the effects of a plain water solution vs. a water and electrolyte solution (electrolyte drinks) on hydration status, body temperature and changes in drinking water during wildfire suppression.
 Sixteen firefighters participated, with eight drinking plain water and eight drinking the water/electrolyte additive mixture.

 Researchers found that adding electrolytes to plain water decreased overall fluid consumption, concluding that “supplementing water with electrolytes can reduce the amount of fluid necessary to consume and transport during extended activity.
 This can minimize carrying excessive weight, possibly reducing fatigue during extended exercise.”